-Budgeted cost: £64,245
+Budgeted cost: £90,978

 Activity Evidence that supports this approach Challenge number(s) addressed Sustained additional Teaching Assistant support to enable all classes to have regular support during lessons and for interventions.
 Teaching Assistants can provide targeted intervention with small groups of pupils.
 Education Endowment Foundation EEF Teaching Assistant Interventions Education Endowment Foundation EEF High Quality Teaching 1, 2 Use of recovery funding to provide support for targeted lower ability Year 6 pupils in reading, writing and maths in the Spring and early Summer Term.
-Small group tuition by a qualified teacher gives a better ratio of teacher:pupil for those who are struggling to reach agerelated expectations.
+Small group tuition for booster groups run by a qualified teacher gives a better ratio of teacher:pupil for those who are struggling to reach age-related expectations.
 Education Endowment Foundation EEF Small Group Tuition 1, 2 Use of recovery funding to provide support for targeted middle ability Year 5 pupils in reading, writing and maths in the Autumn Term.
 Teaching Assistants can provide targeted intervention with small groups of pupils.
-Education Endowment Foundation EEF Teaching Assistant Interventions 1 Additional phonics and reading comprehension sessions targeted at Year 3 pupils who require further phonics support.
-This will be delivered by our HLTA.
+Education Endowment Foundation EEF Teaching Assistant Interventions 1 Additional phonics and reading comprehension sessions targeted at Year 3 and 4 pupils who require further phonics support.
+This will be delivered by our teaching assistants and Year 3 teacher.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Education Endowment Foundation EEF Phonics 1, 2